Get insider access

 28.49 dB

-The leakage performance is excellent.
-Leakage is mostly concentrated in the treble range and sounds thin.
-If you listen to your favorite tunes at high volumes, others around you won't be bothered by it.
+The Beats Studio Buds Plus have excellent leakage performance.
+Most of the the leakage is concentrated in the treble range, so if others are able to hear your audio, it will sound fairly thin.
+That said, even if you listen to your favorite tunes at high volumes, it's unlikely anyone around you will be bothered by it.

 Microphone